Battle of Vercors: Bastille Day

-The large, daytime drop of weapons, instead of the usual smaller night drops, were criticized by the maquis leaders as igniting German worries that the Vercors would become a serious threat to their forces and lines of communications.
+The large, daytime drop of weapons, instead of the usual smaller night drops, was criticized by the maquis leaders as igniting German worries that the Vercors would become a serious threat to their forces and lines of communications.
 The German response was to organize one of their largest anti-resistance military operations in France during World War II.

 Battle

 Lt.
 General Karl Ludwig Pflaum was the commander of the German forces attacking the Vercors maquis.
 With eight to ten thousand soldiers, Pflaum established a cordon of soldiers around the massif to prevent the escape of maquis and on 21 July launched a full-scale attack.
 German columns advanced south along a road from Saint-Nizier in the northeast and from the south along a road from the town of Die.
 Alpine troops crossed the formidable, but thinly defended, eastern ramparts of the massif.
 The preparations being made for these assaults were readily visible to the maquis; the surprise element in the offensive was the landing of 200 airborne soldiers by glider near the village of Vassieux in the rear of the maquis defense.
 The glider landings were supported by warplanes bombing and strafing maquis positions.

 By that first evening it was clear that the German assault was succeeding.
 The maquis commander Huet had a meeting of his leaders and they decided to continue to fight until defeat was inevitable and then disperse to the forest and mountains of the massif, anticipating that the Germans would soon withdraw.
 It was also decided that Huet's superior officer in the FFI, Henri Zeller who was present at the meeting, would escape the Vercors with SOE agents Cammaerts, Granville, and wireless operator Auguste Floiras to coordinate the resistance in other areas.
 The maquis sent a bitter message to the Free French authorities in Algiers and to the SOE in London telling them that they were "criminals and cowards" for not sending help.

 The last gasps of the organized resistance were on 23 July with the surviving maquis taking refuge in the forests or escaping to the lowlands surrounding the Vercors.
-The American team led by Hoppers and the SOE team led by Longe both escaped.
-(Longe and Huet ha already been dismissed by Cammaerts and the Maquis.
-They could not speak French and were not required.)
-Huet hid in the forests until 6 August when he attempted to rally his surviving forces and, reverting to guerilla tactics, on 8 August the maquis carried out several raids, claiming they killed 27 Germans.
-The long-expected allied landing in southern France took place on 15 August and the allied forces advanced rapidly northward, aided by the maquis.
-On 22 August the city of Grenoble was liberated from German control and maquis from the Vercors marched in the victory parade.